andrasq/node-qcache/Readme.md

 ### delete( key )

-remove the value from the cache
+remove the value from the cache.
+Removed items read as undefined.

+### gc( )

+remove expired elements from the cache to free the occupied storage space

 LruCache
 --------